Nonprofit Board Fellows

-Applications from nonprofit organizations are accepted on a rolling basis through June 26.
-Within 2 weeks of submission, the Business+Impact staff will reach out to schedule a 30-minute phone call to discuss your proposed project and application.
+Applications from nonprofit organizations are accepted on a rolling basis through mid-July.
+Within 2 weeks of submission, the Business+Impact staff reaches out to schedule a meeting to discuss your proposed project and application.

 — Paul Krutko, president and CEO, Ann Arbor SPARK